mtlynch/mtlynch.io/_posts/2018-05-10-progress-since-quitting.md

 {% include image.html file="talking_drupal_logo.png" alt="Talking Drupal logo" max_width="230px" class="align-right" link_url="http://talkingdrupal.com" %}

 A few days later, I received an email from [Stephen Cross](https://twitter.com/stephencross), one of the co-hosts of the [Talking Drupal podcast](http://www.talkingdrupal.com/).
 He enjoyed my talk and invited me to [discuss it further on his podcast](http://www.talkingdrupal.com/166).
 We had a fun conversation and explored reviews from angles I had never considered before.
-I didn't tell Stephen until we stopped recording, but that podcast episode was another big first for me: my first ever podcast appearance.
+I didn't tell Stephen until we stopped recording, but that podcast episode was another significant first for me: my first ever podcast appearance.

 ## My quitting blog post

-Oddly, my biggest accomplishment since quitting my job has been... writing a blog post about quitting my job.
+Oddly, my most notable accomplishment since quitting my job has been... writing a blog post about quitting my job.
 If you're reading this, chances are that you found my blog because of my February post, ["Why I Quit Google to Work for Myself."](/why-i-quit-google/) It attracted 300,000 readers in its first week, dwarfing the records of my previous popular posts by 6x.

 When the post went live, I spent the entire day just responding to emails, comments, and Twitter messages.
 It was great!
 I felt like a celebrity.